nigelvh/K7NVH-DC-PDU/README.md

 ### PON
 The 'PON' command is used to enable one or more ports on the PDU.

 The PDU supports somewhat arbitrary specification of which ports to enable.
 For example, all of the following are valid 'PON' syntaxes.
+'A' can also be substituted for a port number to enable all ports.
-`PON 1` `PON1` `PON 1 2 3 4` `PON1234` `PON 1234`
+`PON 1` `PON1` `PON 1 2 3 4` `PON1234` `PON 1234` `PON A`

 ### POFF
 The 'POFF' command is used to disable one or more ports on the PDU.

 The PDU supports somewhat arbitrary specification of which ports to disable.
 For example, all of the following are valid 'POFF' syntaxes.
+'A' can also be substituted for a port number to disable all ports.
-`POFF 1` `POFF1` `POFF 1 2 3 4` `POFF1234` `POFF 1234`
+`POFF 1` `POFF1` `POFF 1 2 3 4` `POFF1234` `POFF 1234` `POFF A`

 ### PCYCLE
 The 'PCYCLE' command is used to disable one or more ports on the PDU for a period of time set by the 'SETCYCLE' command, after which, the port is enabled again.

 If 'PCYCLE' is issued on a port that is already disabled, the port will remain disabled for the period of time set by the 'SETCYCLE' command, and will be enabled with any other ports specified.

 The PDU supports somewhat arbitrary specification of which ports to cycle.
-For example, all of the following are valid 'PCYCLE' syntaxes. `PCYCLE 1` `PCYCLE1` `PCYCLE 1 2 3 4` `PCYCLE1234` `PCYCLE 1234`
+For example, all of the following are valid 'PCYCLE' syntaxes.
+'A' can also be substituted for a port number to cycle all ports. `PCYCLE 1` `PCYCLE1` `PCYCLE 1 2 3 4` `PCYCLE1234` `PCYCLE 1234` `PCYCLE A`

 ### SETCYCLE
 The 'SETCYCLE' command is used to set the period of time in seconds that ports will be disabled on the PDU during a 'PCYCLE' command.
 This command has no immediate impact on any ports.